ate47/BlackOps4Shop/README.md

   - [Diclaimers](#diclaimers)
   - [Links](#links)

-Just a repo to store the elements in the store of the Call of Duty: Black Ops 4 black market
+Just a repo to store the elements in the store of the Call of Duty: Black Ops 4 black market.

 ## Diclaimers